cxandy/AZSMZ-Display-Modules/smoothieware/Firmware/Readme.md

 You can ignore any messages about missing DFU drivers.

 ## Terminal
-You can also connect to Smoothie with any serial console program, which should be set to local echo and Linefeed line endings.
+You can also connect to AZSMZ Mini with any serial console program, which should be set to local echo and Linefeed line endings.

 Typing help will show a list of console commands available.